Ayurvedic Nutrition

 Quick Answer

-Ayurveda identifies six tastes -- sweet, sour, salty, pungent, bitter, and astringent.
-Including all six in each meal supports complete nutrition, balanced digestion, and body type harmony.
-Find Your Body Type to learn which tastes to emphasise and which to moderate.
+Ayurveda identifies six tastes.
+Sweet, sour, salty, pungent, bitter, astringent.
+Including all six in each meal supports complete nutrition, balanced digestion and body type harmony.
+Find your body type for which tastes to emphasise and which to moderate.

 Why Taste Matters in Ayurveda

-In Western nutrition, we think about food primarily in terms of calories, macronutrients, and micronutrients.
-Ayurveda takes a fundamentally different approach: taste (Rasa) is the primary guide to food's effect on the body.
+In Western nutrition, food is mostly about calories, macros, micros.
+Ayurveda takes a different approach.
+Taste (Rasa) is the primary guide to food's effect on the body.

-This is not arbitrary.
-Each taste is composed of specific elemental combinations, and these elements directly influence your dosha balance, digestive process, and tissue nourishment.
-When you eat a meal that includes all six tastes, your body receives balanced nourishment and your mind feels satisfied -- reducing cravings and overeating.
+This isn't arbitrary.
+Each taste is made of specific elemental combinations, and these elements directly influence your dosha balance, your digestive process, your tissue nourishment.
+When you eat a meal that has all six tastes, your body gets balanced nourishment and your mind feels satisfied.
+The cravings drop.
+The overeating stops.

-The Charaka Samhita states that a meal containing all six tastes in appropriate proportions nourishes all tissues, maintains dosha balance, and brings satisfaction to the mind.
+The Charaka Samhita says a meal containing all six tastes in appropriate proportions nourishes all tissues, maintains dosha balance, and brings satisfaction to the mind.

 The Six Tastes Explained